skkmaths/claw/cpp/quadrilaterals/README.md

 Grid files are written in grid.h, it creates an object of Nodes, Faces and Cells.
 Nodes and Cells are assigned id

-ranging from 0 to size of Nodes and Cells respectively.
+ranging from 0 to size of Nodes/Cells.
 For each Face, we can access the Left and Right cells.

-If a face is a part of the boundary, then right cell is always marked as -1 as there is no right cell.
+If a face is a part of the boundary, then right cell is always marked as -1, as there is no right cell.

 ## Things to do